In-text citations appear in the body of the work (or table, figure etc.). They enable readers to locate the corresponding entry in the reference list.

 (Jones, 2020; Ports of Auckland, 2019; Smith et al., 2020) | Smith et al. (2020), Jones (2020), and Ports of Auckland (2019) examined ... |

-If there is no author but "Anonymous" for a work, use it in the citation. |
+If there is no author but "Anonymous" is credited for the work, treat "Anonymous" as the author for the citation. |

 A book with no author: